bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 The following listing describes the limitations of the current implementation of Range Queries:

 1. Is it not possible to define ranges over several fields.
-2. A range can be only defined on a field whose type is `Int` or `Long`.
+2. A range can only be defined on a field whose type is `Int` or `Long`.
-3. It is not possible to dynamically change the field with which the current Range Mirror is associated.
+3. It is impossible to dynamically change the field with which the current Range Mirror is associated.